NATO has given Ukraine what look like countless military platforms to hit Russian forces time and time again.

-The video was shared by Ukraine Weapons Tracker (@UAWeapons) on Sunday and has since been seen some 750,000 times on social media.
+The video was shared by Ukraine Weapons Tracker (@UAWeapons) and has since been seen countless times now in the last few months.

 The drone’s ability to serve as an “eye-in-the-sky” coupled with the high-precision “smart” ordnance has essentially turned the British-made M777 155mm howitzer into a giant sniper rifle – able to make a “one shot, one kill” strike on a Russian position.